rhythm-semwal/flask/README.md

-# This Repository conatins all the codes for FLASK Frameowork
+# This Repository conatins all the codes for FLASK Framework